Engineering Career Days 2020 – A virtual event!

 - Be prepared to say a little bit about yourself (interests, projects, research, goals, etc.)

-14. After the event, jot down some information about your conversation with each representative to whom you spoke.
-This will help you in in the future when contacting this person or others in the organization.
+8. Quickly during the event, or even just after, jot down some information about your conversation with each representative to whom you spoke.
 Sending thank you notes (by email is fine) is recommended for those companies with opportunities you are especially interested in pursuing.
 Try to trigger the representative’s memory of you by stating something that you had discussed with him or her.